shufanhe/MyRecipe/docs/iteration_report_5.md

    - Restrict creator to only select from the given categories when they create a recipe.
    - Upload images for recipes
    - Finish off front-end for all pages.
-   - Finish/ refine unit-tests to check edgecases.
+   - Finish/refine unit-tests to check edgecases.
 Assigning:
 1. Shufan:
    - Incorporate a seperate table for ingredients in the database